osmedeus/documentation/src/installation/running-your-first-scan.md

 :fontawesome-solid-scroll: __Example inputs__: Your input is **a file** that includes a catalog of URLs or IP addresses, along with subdomains such as `https://sub.example.com` , `internal.app.example.com`, `https://evil.com/path`, `https://1.2.3.4`, `3.4.5.6`, etc

-:warning: The workflows listed below solely permit input in the form of a file.
-If your input is not in the file format, kindly arrange it in a file prior to execution.
+!!! danger "The workflows listed below solely permit input in the form of a file.
+If your input is not in the file format, kindly arrange it in a file prior to execution."

 :fontawesome-solid-terminal: __Example commands__